 As a general rule of thumb, herbal tinctures need a very high level of alcohol based solvent like vodka to be made.
 In many commercial tinctures, 60-70% alcohol is usually used.
 The alcohol then extracts the various active ingredients from your fresh or dried herbs/plant.
 It also stabilises the final tincture.

 As we aren’t making this commercially, I’m not going to suggest trying to get your hands on alcohol solvent at that level.
 Instead, I recommend using high quality organic (if possible), strong alcohol.
-For example, a 40% ,or 90 proof Vodka would work well.
-I used 40% fair Quinoa Vodka.
+For example, a 70% ,or 90 proof Vodka would work well.

 It’s best to use fresh organic turmeric roots.
 However, it is also possible to use turmeric powder.